datalad/datalad-remake/README.md

 ```

 Drop the content of `name-1.txt`, verify it is gone, recreate it via
-`datalad get`, which "fetches" is from the compute remote:
+`datalad get`, which "fetches" it from the `datalad-remake` remote:

 ```bash
 > datalad drop name-1.txt